RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Method

-The derivation is detailed in Appx.~\ref{Appendix: RNSD for RN-SDE}.
-To approximate this score, we propose to use Conditional NafNet (Cond-NafNet)~\cite{luo2023refusion}, $\mathbf{s}_\phi(\mathbf{x}_t, \mu, t)$, as the reverse diffusion backbone.
-This network takes the state $\mathbf{x}_t$, the low-fidelity reconstruction $\mu$, and time $t$ as input, and is trained with the commonly-used objective described in Eq.~\ref{denosing score matching}. \\
+The derivation is detailed in Appendix~\ref{Appendix: RNSD for RN-SDE}.
+To approximate this score, we propose to use the Conditional NafNet (Cond-NafNet)~\cite{luo2023refusion}, $\mathbf{s}_\phi(\mathbf{x}_t, \bmu, t)$, as the diffusion backbone.
+This network takes the state $\mathbf{x}_t$, the low-fidelity reconstruction $\bmu$, and time $t$ as input, and is trained with the commonly-used objective described in Eq.~\ref{denoising score matching}.\\

-\textbf{RNSD-Based Iterative Refinement:} During inference, we iteratively simulate the reverse stochastic process from $\mathbf{x}_T$ back to $\mathbf{x}_0$.
-In the distribution space, the mean-reverting strategy allows us to initialize $\hat{\mathbf{x}}_T$ from a position closer to the ground truth (GT) solution.
-This leads to a situation where reverse diffusion is more likely to converge to the GT solution despite the randomness of the inference process.
-Nevertheless, when the distribution $p(\mu)$, differs significantly from $p(\mathbf{x}_0)$, i.e., in certain LACT tasks where a large number of angles are missing, the stochasticity of the reverse diffusion process can also possibly harm the consistency of the data.
-To address this issue, similar to~\cite{wang2023zero}, we propose to enforce data consistency directly through the RNSD.
+\textbf{RNSD-Based Iterative Refinement:} During inference, we iteratively simulate the reverse stochastic process from $\mathbf{x}_\T$ back to $\mathbf{x}_0$.
+In the distribution space, the mean-reverting strategy allows us to initialize $\mathbf{x}_\T$ from a position closer to the GT solution.
+This leads to a situation where reverse diffusion is more likely to converge close to the GT solution despite the randomness of the inference process.
+Nevertheless, when the distribution $p(\bmu)$, differs significantly from $p(\mathbf{x}_0)$, i.e., in certain LACT tasks where a large number of angles are missing, the stochasticity of the reverse diffusion process can also possibly harm the consistency of the data.
+To address this issue, similarly to~\cite{wang2023zero}, we propose to enforce data consistency directly through the RNSD.
 This is achieved by incorporating an additional rectification into the estimated score at each time step.
-To be more precise, we first utilize the estimated score, denoted by $\mathbf{s}_\phi(\mathbf{x}_t, \mu, t)$, to generate a clean intermediate state $\mathbf{x}_{0|t}$, which is given by:
+To be more precise, we first utilize the estimated score, denoted by $\hat{\mathbf{s}}_\phi(\mathbf{x}_t, \bmu, t)$, to generate a clean intermediate state $\hat{\mathbf{x}}_{0|t}$, which is given by,